 The digital collection of the Oral History Center contains more than 2000 interviews with twentieth-century witnesses, which are divided into different themes and topics, thus presenting a unique collection of professionally created interviews and memories, many of which are related to the theme of cultural opposition.

-The Miko Tripalo Personal Papers testify to the activities of Miko Tripalo, one of the key personalities of the Croatian Spring - the liberal reform movement of Croatian communists, intellectuals and students who, with the widest public support, tried to initiate changes aimed at equality between nations and the democratisation of society in socialist Croatia and Yugoslavia.
+The Miko Tripalo Collection testify to the activities of Miko Tripalo, one of the key personalities of the Croatian Spring - the liberal reform movement of Croatian communists, intellectuals and students who, with the widest public support, tried to initiate changes aimed at equality between nations and the democratisation of society in socialist Croatia and Yugoslavia.
 After the fall of the Croatian Spring in late 1971, Tripalo became one of the most prominent dissidents.
 He became a symbol of national resistance and the struggle for democracy.
 After the fall of communism, he became an active politician and a committed advocate of an open society and human rights.
 By the end of his life, he expanded his collection with new documents and manuscripts.

 Zoran Đinđić Library at the Zoran Đinđić Foundation